tarwn/lessthandot-hugo/blogs/content/posts/2011-11-29-on-being-a-consultant-lessons.md

 ![][1]

-My comfort zone is…comfortable.
+My comfort zone is...comfortable.
 Like my favorite running t-shirt.
 But if I stayed there all the time, I wouldn't learn new things.
 I wouldn't come up with new ideas.
 I wouldn't find new solutions.
 (I probably wouldn't be looking around the room, terrified, wondering if anyone will figure out that I don't know everything, either.)

 Outside my comfort zone, I discover new things.
 I uncover new strengths.
 I use my talents.
 I hope that one day, those two circles overlap.
 Or at least get closer together.